-- Demonstrate a knowledge of logistics, quality, and automated equipment in an industrial environment. - Demonstrate the application of and the ability to properly use common tools and test equipment. - Demonstrate operation of robotic equipment in an automated environment. - Demonstrate the skills necessary for maintaining various automated and robotic equipment. - Demonstrate basic troubleshooting. - Install, Setup, Program, and Troubleshoot Programmable Logic Controllers.
+- Demonstrate a knowledge of logistics, quality, and automated equipment in an industrial environment. - · Demonstrate the application of and the ability to properly use common tools and test equipment. - Demonstrate operation of robotic equipment in an automated environment. - · Demonstrate the skills necessary for maintaining various automated and robotic equipment. - Demonstrate basic troubleshooting skills. - Install, setup, program, and troubleshoot Programmable Logic Controllers (PLC).

 This degree can be completed through a mix of face-to-face, hybrid, and online classes.
-The program is designed to take two years to complete and is comprised of the following courses.
+The program is designed to take two years to complete and consists of the following courses.

 RUBRIC NUMBER COURSE TITLE SEMESTER CREDIT HOURS

 QCTC 1303 QUALITY CONTROL 3

 OSHT 1320 INDUSTRIAL SAFETY 3

-LMGT 1319 INTRODUCTION TO 3
+LMGT 1319 INTRO TO BUSINESS LOGISTICS 3

-BUSINESS LOGISTICS

-LMGT 1321 INTRODUCTION TO 3
+LMGT 1321 INTRO TO MATERIAL HANDLING 3

-MATERIAL HANDLING

-TECM 1301 INDUSTRIAL 3
+TECM 1301 INDUSTRIAL MATHEMATICS 3

-MATHEMATICS

-TOTAL HOU RS 15

-RUBRIC NUMBER COURSE TITLE SEMESTER CREDIT HOURS

-RBTC 1305 ROBOTIC FUNDAMENTALS OR 4
+RBTC 1305 or ROBOTICS FUNDAMENTALS or 4

 ELPT 1319 FUNDAMENTALS OF ELECTRICITY 3

-MFGT 1404 AUTOMATED MANUFACTURING OR 4
+MFGT 1404 or AUTOMATED MANUFACTURING or 4

-ELPT 1321 ELECTRICAL SAFETY & TOOLS 3

-RUBRIC NUMBER COURSE TITLE SEMESTER CREDIT HOURS
+ELPT 2319 PROGRAMMABLE LOGIC CONTROLLERS I 3

-MFGT 1406 MECHANICAL PRINCIPLES IN MANUFACTURING OR 4
+MFGT 1406 or MECHANICAL PRINCIPLES IN 4

+MANUFACTURING or

 ELPT 2305 MOTORS & TRANSFORMERS 3

-MFGT 2459 INDUSTRIAL AUTOMATION OR 4
+MFGT 2459 or INDUSTRIAL AUTOMATION or 4

-ELPT 1341 MOTOR CONTROLS AND (ELECTRICAL CONCENTRATION) 3
+ELPT 1341 MOTOR CONTROLS AND (ELECTRICAL 3

+CONCENTRATION)

 ELPT 1325 NATIONAL ELECTRICAL CODE I 3

-TOTAL HOU RS 15
+Third Semester

 RUBRIC NUMBER COURSE TITLE SEMESTER CREDIT HOURS

-INMT 1311 COMPUTER INTEGRATED MANUFACTURING 3
+INMT 1311 COMPUTER INTEGRATED 3

+MANUFACTURING

 INMT 1343 CAD/CAM 3

-SPCH 1321 BUSINESS & PROFESSIONAL COMMUNICATION 3
+SPCH 1321 or BUSINESS & PROFESSIONAL 3

+COMMUNICATION or

+SPCH 1311 or INTRODUCTION TO SPEECH COMMUNICATION or 3

+SPCH 1318 INTERPERSONAL COMMUNICATION 3

-RBTC 1301 PROGRAMMABLE LOGIC CONTROLLERS 3
+ELPT 2355 PROGRAMMABLE LOGIC CONTROLLERS II 3

-INMT 2345 INDUSTRIAL TROUBLESHOOTING 3
+INDUSTRIAL TROUBLESHOOTING

-TOTAL HOU RS 15